magnusviri/tea-notes/replacing-brew.md

     find ~/.tea/tea.xyz/var/pantry/projects -name package.yml | sed -e 's/.*\/projects\/\(.*\)\/package.yml/\1/'

 However, packages can contain many tools.
 For example, if you install perl, it has [30 items](https://github.com/teaxyz/pantry.core/blob/main/projects/perl.org/package.yml) in it's bin directory.
-You can view the full list by finding the "provides" section in the package.yml file (e.g. `cat /opt/tea.xyz/var/pantry/projects/perl.org/package.yml`).
-I'm sure in time there will be an easier way to do this.
+You can view the fuller list by finding the "provides" section in the package.yml file (e.g. `cat /opt/tea.xyz/var/pantry/projects/perl.org/package.yml`).
+However!
+Not all package.yml files have the provides section, so you don't know what it installs, for example, [curl.se](https://github.com/teaxyz/pantry.core/blob/main/projects/curl.se/package.yml).
+You just have to know that that package installs curl.
 You can also search for "- bin/" in all of the package.yml files.

     find ~/.tea/tea.xyz/var/pantry/projects -name package.yml -exec grep -- "- bin/" \{\} \;

+I'm sure in time there will be an easier way to do this.

 ## Uninstall the brew version